quartznet/quartznet/docs/documentation/quartz-4.x/configuration/reference.md

 The "use properties" flag instructs AdoJobStore that all values in JobDataMaps will be strings, and therefore can be stored as name-value pairs, rather than storing more complex objects in their serialized form in the BLOB column.
 This is can be handy, as you avoid the type versioning issues that can arise from serializing your non-string types into a BLOB.

-### `quartz.jobStore.misfireThreshold`

-The number of milliseconds the scheduler will 'tolerate' a trigger to pass its next-fire-time by, before being considered "misfired".
-The default value (if you don’t make an entry of this property in your configuration) is 60000 (60 seconds).

 ### `quartz.jobStore.clustered`